Reen Kachere

-Reen Bessie Kachere (24 April 1954 - 1 August 2022) was a Malawian politician.
+Reen Bessie Kachere (24 April 1954 – 1 August 2022) was a Malawian politician.
 She was the minister of gender, child and community development.
 Prior to the September 2011 cabinet reshuffle, she served as the minister for persons with disabilities and the rlderly.
 She was a member of the parliament for the Neno West Constituency.

 Katsonga - Kachere Stand off

 In 2011 political tensions between former parliamentarian for Neno West Constituency Mark Katsonga Phiri and Kachere developed over development projects in the constituency.
 She blocked attempts by Katsonga to rehabilitate of boreholes and roads because Kachere accused Katsonga of having political motivations behind the projects.

-It is an ongoing issue but no projects have been implemented.
+Legacy

+Patricia Kaliati when she was Minister for Gender in 2020 later publicly thanked women's rights activists in Malawi.
+She named Kachere in a list that also included Faustace Chirwa, Margaret Ali, Emmie Chanika, Emma Kaliya, Mercy Timba and Jean Nkwanda.